Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 * **Valence**: `0` - no reward in/decrement
 * **Color**: Not changeable / (grey)

-Notes: The agent's reward is not affected when it touches the decoy goal.
+Note: The agent's reward is not affected when it touches the decoy goal.
 It is simply a tool for visual distraction or to create a more complex environment without having the agent's reward affected.

 ### Episode-Ending DeathZone